griffithlab/rnabio.org/_posts/0000-08-02-CSHL_Intro_to_R_programming.md

 ## Save R objects for future use

-Throughout the course, we will complete one stage of analysis and save objects from the environment to individual files for future use.
 If you want to export all objects in the environment, you can use `save.image("path/to/file.RData")`.
 Alternatively, individual files are stored and then loaded later using the following commands:

 ``` r
 save(data, file = "testdata.RData")